 A vision statement is usually paired with a mission statement to guide planning.
 It doesn’t have a set length.
 You can craft a one-sentence statement or write a three-page document discussing the company’s future.

 The goal of a vision statement is to differentiate yourself from competitors and focus efforts on achieving your objectives.

 Your vision statement is unique to your company, but it’s useful to see how popular brands express their future goals.
 Here are 21 examples:

 Vision statement: To create the most compelling car company of the 21st century by driving the world’s transition to electric vehicles.

 Tesla’s statement is focused on changing the car industry by fueling cars with sustainable energy.
-It is a sweeping goal, and one that caused Tesla to build one of the best car batteries ever created.
+It’s a sweeping goal, and one that motivated Tesla to build one of the best car batteries ever created.

 Vision statement: To be Earth’s most customer-centric company; to build a place where people can come to find and discover anything they might want to buy online.

 This statement communicates that Amazon wants to provide customers with anything they might want.
 Its aim is to build the company to be so expansive that any Amazon customer will never need to shop anywhere else again.
 This ambition to become every person’s one-stop shop has turned Amazon into the leading global ecommerce market.

 Sustainable goods brand United By Blue is another example of a brand with an environmentally conscious vision statement.
 United By Blue cleans up one pound of trash from the world’s waterways for every product purchased, in effort to support its vision.